 Together, we are navigating an abrupt new normal with blurred lines between home and work.
 Staff, managers, and leadership should communicate often to think through unique issues and set expectations for schedules, flexibility, productivity, and wellbeing.

-In addition to HR's Coronavirus Remote Work Resources, Harvard Business Review’s coronavirus coverage offers insight from experts in management theory and practice about how to work and lead through a pandemic.
+In addition to HR's Coronavirus Remote Work Resources, Harvard Business Review’s coronavirus coverage and Harvard Business School's coronavirus working knowledge series offer insight from experts in management theory and practice about how to work and lead through a pandemic.

 - 15 questions about remote work answered includes helpful advice about how to work productively at home, manage virtual meetings, and lead teams through this time of crisis.